 Dominique Kelly, Media Studies PhD Student

-Dominique Kelly is a doctoral candidate in the Faculty of Information and Media Studies at Western University.
+Dominique is a 2025 PhD graduate in the Faculty of Information and Media Studies at Western University.
 She holds a BA in Rhetoric and Professional Writing and an MA in Rhetoric and Communication Design from the University of Waterloo.

 Contact: dkelly48@uwo.ca